Smith-Mundt Fails to Protect Americans from Fake News

 9:30 – Matt Armstrong shares has strategic communications approach to Facebook for U.S. Embassies.

-10:31 – Matt Armstrong talks briefly about Exchanges Connect, which was set up by the U.S. Department of State on the Ning white label social networking platform.
+10:31 – Matt Armstrong talks briefly about Exchanges Connect, which the U.S. Department of State set up on the Ning white-label social networking platform.

-13:54 – Matt Armstrong gives his advice to Secretary of State Clinton on how the U.S. Department of State can effectively achieve global electronic engagement in the age of social media, cutting the red tape between public affairs and public diplomacy and the problem with the Smith-Mundt Act.
+13:54 – Matt Armstrong advises Secretary of State Clinton on how the U.S. Department of State can effectively achieve global electronic engagement in the age of social media, cutting the red tape between public affairs and public diplomacy and the problem with the Smith-Mundt Act.

-17:18 – How the U.S. Department of State International Information Program website America.gov defies the Smith-Mundt Act, according the Matt Armstrong.
+17:18 – How the U.S. Department of State International Information Program website America.gov defies the Smith-Mundt Act, according to Matt Armstrong.

-21:25 – Why open and honest online communications that acknowledge bad news as much as good are the only way to win what Presidents Truman and Eisenhower called the “struggle for the minds and wills” of the global populace.
+21:25 – Why are open and honest online communications that acknowledge bad news as much as good are the only way to win what Presidents Truman and Eisenhower called the “struggle for the minds and wills” of global audiences?

-21:47 – The origins of public affairs, public diplomacy and public relations, and why openness, honesty and the frequency of engagement is even more important in the online communications and social media space.
+21:47 – The origins of public affairs, public diplomacy, and public relations, and why openness, honesty, and the frequency of engagement are even more critical in online communications and social media.
 Why web-based communications frustrate segmentation.

 24:25 – Social media engagement for government communicators debunked by Matt Armstrong.